maurynickelson/windows-11-stig-remediation-labs/WN11-UR-000025/README.md

 # WN11-UR-000025
-## The "Allow log on locally" user right must only be assigned to the Administrators and Users groups
+## Allow log on locally must only be assigned to Administrators and Users

 **STIG ID:** WN11-UR-000025
 **Severity:** Medium